The Honorable Sir Alexander Ramsay

 While serving as naval aide-de-camp to Prince Arthur, Duke of Connaught in his early years as Governor-General of Canada, Ramsay became acquainted with his youngest child, Princess Patricia of Connaught.
 The couple became engaged at the fishing lodge of J. K. L. Ross, a Canadian businessman, sportsman, thoroughbred racehorse owner/breeder, and philanthropist, on St. Anns Bay in Nova Scotia, Canada.

-The wedding was held at Westminster Abbey on February 27, 1919.
+The wedding was held at Westminster Abbey in London, England on February 27, 1919.
 This was the first major royal event after World War I and the first royal wedding at Westminster Abbey since the 1382 wedding of King Richard II and Anne of Bohemia.
 The bridal party consisted of eight bridesmaids and two train-bearers:

 Photo Credit – Bain News Service – Library of Congress